neu-se/CS4530-CS5500-Spring-2021/assignments/project-deliverable.md

 * 3/23: Initial Release
 * 4/8: Add page limits, add requirement to submit a link to GitHub repo
 * 4/12: Add submission info for video, clarify how to submit code and documentation
+* 4/15 Update: Lots of students had trouble submitting their code/documentation archive on GradeScope, so we're doing it on Canvas now.
+However, if you already submitted on GradeScope successfully then you're all set!

 ## Contents